include-cpp/include-cpp.github.io/conferences/scholarships.md

 I also got lots of help and really great advice on the `#include <C++>` discord server, like with the abstract, my speakers bio even with the question what I should wear.

 I’m so grateful that I got the opportunity to go to ACCU conference and where it brought me.

+### ACCU Autumn 2019 Recipient

+I don't remember exactly where I heard of #include but at somepoint I joined the discord server and discussed stuff and got pointed to the scholarship, applied and got selected to go to the autumn conference.

+I decided to get there via the train+coach/ferry route (12 hours each way) due to the potential for harassment from airport security (I'm trans/nonbinary and very visibly so, amongst other things that affect my external behaviour to be "atypical") and lack of gender-congruent ID, and it was all paid-for which I am very happy about and grateful for and the organisers had no trouble helping me using the coach instead of the aeroplanes.

+After getting to the airport (since coaches stop there) I met with the two people who did the organising and also could be there, and we had some pretty nice food and a chat - (they were lovely), watched the intro talk, and then I went to my room (also all paid for) - not having to worry about preparing and the potential cost of food was a very nice part of the conference.

+The talks were very interesting and I talked with one of the people who helped develop tools for easier use of SFINAE, and the whole conference was extremely useful for meeting people in the community, gaining some friends and/or contacts, and learning tons about how the standards process and improvement of language features goes down - and made at least one suggestion, being able to have even a small amount of input to the community was interesting, and I have always wanted to be able to go to one of these conferences (I listen to a lot of talks on the internet).

+This also improved my understanding of the surrounding ecosystem - different libraries and the people who create them and how people learn about them, various branches of development of the ecosystem and what kinds of future research is going to be happening, and, again, just the general process.

+And the #include organisers made sure I didn't get completely intimidated or lost or horribly anxious due to the number of people or anything like that, and were friendly to me and helped me navigate the whole event, and we got some meals in a more quiet environment and talked, which was exceptionally nice.

+Thanks to the organisers and to all the lovely people who funded me going to the conference, it was a wonderful experience.